 - 2 cups heavy cream

-- 1/4 cup sun-dried tomatoes, drained if in oil, cut into small pieces
+- 1/4 cup sun-dried tomatoes, drained if packed in oil and cut into small pieces

 - 1/2 cup Parmesan cheese, freshly grated